stts-se/tillstudpub/visualiser/README.md

     VISUALISER.init();

-Connect to a [media stream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) and a function that is used to turn visualisation on/off:
+Create an [audio context](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext), and connect to a [media stream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) and a function that is used to turn visualisation on/off:

-    VISUALISER.visualise(stream, shouldVisualiseFunc);
+VISUALISER.visualise(audioContext, stream, shouldVisualiseFunc);

 ## Demo